 My websites have all had a Website Content Accessibility page added that can be linked from the footer.
 The copy on that page is as follows:

 The [insert company name] is committed to ensuring that individuals with disabilities enjoy full access to our website.
 In recognition of this commitment, the [insert company name] is in the process of making modifications to increase the accessibility and usability of this website using the relevant portions of the Web Content Accessibility Guidelines 2.0 (WCAG 2.0) as our standard.
 Please be aware that our efforts are ongoing.
 If at any time, you have difficulty using our website or a particular web page or function on this site, please contact us by XXX-XXX-XXXX or via email and we will make all reasonable efforts to assist you.

 Immediately add this website a FREE UserWay widget.
 It adds a snippet of code to my website to help in addressing the various needs of the visually impaired.

 You can choose from the icons you’d like to add to your website.
 And a pop-up box allows users needing ADA assistance to select from a menu of options to aid them in using your website, such as keyboard navigation, a larger cursor, adjusting the contrast, text and fonts, highlighting links or reading the page.

-At the very top or your website add invisible text identifying the website as being inclusive, include your phone numbers and hours of operation, and indicate, where the UserWay widget is located.
+At the very top of your website add invisible text identifying the website as being inclusive, include your phone numbers and hours of operation, and indicate, where the UserWay widget is located.

-With the above fixes in place, you’ll now have a bit more time begin the process of making sure your website it in WCAG 2.0 compliance.
+With the above fixes in place, you’ll now have a bit more time to begin the process of making sure your website is in WCAG 2.0 compliance.